ryan-esdale/reddit-user-monitor/README.md

-# reddit-user-monitor
+# Reddit User Monitor
-A reddit extension that shows each users most posted in subreddits next to their name.
+A chrome extensiont for reddit that shows each users most posted in subreddits next to their name.

 # Installation (Chrome)
-Download zip or pull repo.
+Download zip or pull repo

-Navigate to the extensions page (chrome://extensions/), Enable 'Developer Mode' in the top right.
+Navigate to the extensions page (chrome://extensions/)

+Enable 'Developer Mode' in the top right

-Select 'Load unpacked' option.
+Select 'Load unpacked' option

 Choose the chrome folder (containing manifest.json)

 # Settings